flutter/flutter-github-scripts.dart/README.md

 show you how to access Github using either GraphQL or the REST API.

+## Setup
+You must have an environment variable `GITHUB_TOKEN` set with a valid GitHub token for any of these scripts to work.

 ## bin/prs_landed_weekly.dart

 Usage: `pub run bin/prs_landed_weekly.dart [-f from-date] [-t to-date]`